baritonehands/avalon/README.md

 ## Installation

-Requires [Leiningen](http://leiningen.org/) on Java 1.8+.
+Includes [Leiningen](http://leiningen.org/) and requires Java 1.8+.
 Follow the README for the [reagent-template](https://github.com/reagent-project/reagent-template) project for more detail.

 For development, just run:

-    ./lein fig:app
+    ./bin/lein fig:app

 In IntelliJ w/Cursive, you can connect using the REPL run configuration.
 Once lein is started, attach using the REPL option.